Freelunch-AI/docs/brunos_notes.md

                 2. __Observability__ (Monitoring/Versioning Coverage)
                     1. __Level 1: Transparent (component-complete) Observability__ (All outputs, performance metrics of your components and traces are being sent to the Operations Center)
                     2. __Level 2: Lineage-complete Observability__ (traces are used to build strctured lineages for each artifact generate in history, these lineages are stored in a lineage store controlled by the Observability System)
                     3. __Level 3: Replayable Observability__ (System can be replayed from any point in time to produce point-in-time correct artifacts.
-Too get his you need: (1) store all ci/cd data; (2) store <data backups + data patches> of statefull components; (3) link these data to a mlops platform version (meta pipeline version); (4) you then need a reaply job that is able to deploy the MLOps platform, restore the ML System to an initial state and trigger replay events.)
+Too get his you need: (1) store all ci/cd data; (2) store <data backups + data patches> of statefull components; (3) link these data to a ml platform version (meta pipeline version); (4) you then need a reaply job that is able to deploy the ML platform, restore the ML System to an initial state and trigger replay events.)
             5. __System scalability__ (how the system responds to more traffic and larger datasets/models.)
             6. __IP/Licence Compliant Outputs__ (Avoid Outputs that violates IP/Licence Compliance)
             7. __Training-Serving Skew due to:__ (unwanted differences in how the model is trained and how it is doing inference)